OpenVPN/openvpn-build/README.md

     $ cd <sbuild_wrapper_dir>
     $ scripts/update-all.sh

-While the schroots are updating you can update the Debian changelog files:
+While the schroots are updating you can update the Debian changelog file:

-\<sbuild_wrapper_dir\>/packaging/\<osrelease\>/debian/changelog

-Replace \<osrelease\> with the operating system release name, e.g. "wheezy" or "trusty".
+\<sbuild_wrapper_dir\>/packaging/debian/changelog-\<openvpn_version\>

+Make sure that the version header matches PROGRAM_VERSION and PACKAGE_VERSION variables set in version.conf.
+For example in

+    openvpn (2.4_alpha2-debian0) stable; urgency=medium

+the word "debian" will be replaced with "jessie", "xenial" or such, depending on the values in variants.conf.
+If a matching changelog entry is not found, the _prepare_all.sh_ script will exit with an error.

-You can generate Debian-compatible changelog entries using this Git magic:
+You can generate Debian-compatible change entries using this Git magic:

     $ git log --pretty=short --abbrev-commit --format="  * %s (%an, %h)" <old>...<new>